 Plenary Lecture by Nathan Myhrvold of Modernist Cuisine

-Over the years, we’ve posted numerous recipes about one of our favorite holidays, Thanksgiving.
 The traditions of turkey, stuffing and cranberry sauce ruminate through every American soul.
-We’ve compiled a few of our own favorite recipes, showcased some fan favorites and, … Continue reading →
+We’ve compiled a few of our own favorite recipes, showcased some fan favorites and, of course, offered up a few new ones.
+Do you have a favorite sous … Continue reading →

 We frequently get asked: What is the cost of electricity to run the Sous Vide Professional?
 So we performed some research and testing to find out for ourselves!